Searge-DP/AtomicScience/README.md

 # AtomicScience
-Revive of the Atomic Science permission, with permission from Calclavia to recreate the mod
+Revive of the Atomic Science mod by Calclavia.

 To get started, <a href="https://www.clahub.com/agreements/BuiltBrokenModding/AtomicScience">sign the Contributor License Agreement</a>.